 - Council's family and children's services team has utilised its existing Harmony software to modernise its interactions with family day care clients.
 The software enables the contactless logging of children into and out of care via a mobile device, which provides both efficiencies and safeguards against COVID-19 exposure.
 The software also offers a portal for parents to view their children's learning journals, developmental progress and milestone achievements, and photographs of their children in care. - All maternal and child health nurses enrolled in the Royal Children's Hospital's paediatric health education program as part of their professional development.
-The program offers monthly online webinars to enhance their practice as nurses, with modules including common infant rashes, the unwell child, developmental hip dysplasia and more. - In partnership with the Colac Secondary College and the Geelong Regional Library Corporation, Council has upgraded the Colac library's meeting rooms so that they offer online conferencing.
+The program offers monthly online webinars to enhance their practice as nurses, with modules including common infant rashes, the unwell child, developmental hip dysplasia and more. - In partnership with the Colac Secondary College and the Geelong Regional Library Corporation, Council has upgraded the Colac library's meeting rooms so that they offer online conferencing ability.

-The following reviews Council's performance against its 2021-22 Annual Plan actions.
-A 'Not applicable' indicates there was no 2021-22 action required.
+The following reviews Council's performance against its 2021-22 actions from the Annual Plan.